 Students develop and carry out a research plan in collaboration with a sponsoring faculty member.
 Students present a research proposal to be approved by both the faculty member and the chief program advisor or designate.
 Students submit and present a thesis to be evaluated by the sponsoring faculty member and second reader.
-Eligibility is limited to students who have a major GPA of 3.5 or better and are declared CS through LSA.
+Eligibility is limited to students who have a concentration GPA of 3.5 or better.
 CourseProfile (ATLAS)